elixir-lang/elixir/lib/elixir/pages/Library Guidelines.md

 end
 ```

-The reason why defing the `__using__` macro above should be avoided is because when a developer writes:
+The reason why defining the `__using__` macro above should be avoided is because when a developer writes:

 ```elixir
 defmodule MyApp do